zif24/AffordableDataBase/README.md

 # AffordableDataBase
-its just a database with a simle web interface to access and manage data.
+Its just a database with a simle web interface to access and manage data.